 Participants in this summer school will get the opportunity to:

-• Develop their knowledge in the academic programme in Irish Studies (five places) or Conflict Transformation (one place) taught by world leaders in their field and receive credit they can transfer to their US University.
+• Develop their knowledge in the academic programme in Irish Studies (three places) or Conflict Transformation (three places) taught by world leaders in their field and receive credit they can transfer to their US University.

 • Learn about Northern Ireland in terms of its political, economic and cultural relationships within the United Kingdom and in the world

 • Gain academic credit that can be transferred back to their home institution in the US

 • Participate in field trips to various cultural and historical sites in Northern Ireland

 • Participate in a range of social events